openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 ## Proposal

-To provide policy-based encryption, CoreOS boot images will:
+To provide policy-based encryption, RHCOS boot images will:
 * Be encryption ready by having root filesystem housed within a bare LUKS container.
 * On first-boot, the root file system will be encrypted.
 * Automated unlocking of the root file sysystem will be policy based.